Identification of hadronic tau lepton decays using a deep neural network: Performance with 13 TeV data

 The performance of the \tauh reconstruction and of the \textsc{DeepTau} discriminators is validated with collision data at $\sqrt{s} = 13\TeV$.
 The total integrated luminosity for the 2016--2018 data collected with the CMS detector and validated for use in analysis amounts to 138\fbinv, of which 36\fbinv were recorded in 2016, 42\fbinv in 2017, and 60\fbinv in 2018~\cite{CMS:2021xjt,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
 The reconstruction and identification efficiencies for \tauh are measured separately for the three data-taking years using a $\PZ\to\Pgt\Pgt$ event sample in the $\Pgm\tauh$ final state, following methods similar to those established previously~\cite{Sirunyan:2018pgf}.
 In addition, measurements are made of the misidentification efficiency with which jets, electrons, and muons are reconstructed and identified as \tauh candidates.
 All of these measurements are essential ingredients for physics analyses that use \tauh candidates.

 In this paper, we present a subset of the measurements that were carried out, mostly based on the largest data set recorded in 2018.
 The identification efficiencies are generally measured for all working points introduced above.
 We discuss a subset of measurements here only for representative working points.
 Consistent results have been obtained for the other working points, and for the 2016 and 2017 data sets.
+We have not performed such efficiency measurements for the decay modes with missing charged hadrons; future analyses including these decay modes will need to derive appropriate corrections.
 The full set of efficiency and energy scale corrections together with their corresponding uncertainties is available for data analyses in the CMS Collaboration.